Top 5 Best Hybrid Truck Tires For 2020

 - Nitto Ridge Grappler

 - Fury Country Hunter RT

 If you're new to the truck world or just new to tires in general, then you may have never heard of a hybrid tire before.
 Instead of going deep into the details, here are some of the features of a hybrid:

 - The aggressive look of a mud tire

 - Great value all-around

-The tires we review here, are 35 inches tall and 12.5 inches wide for a 20 inch wheel.
+The tires we review here, are 35 inches tall and 12.5 inches wide for a 20-inch wheel.
 This is one of our most popular sizes, so we figured it would be a great place to start for a comparison of our most popular Hybrid tires.

 The Nitto Ridge Grappler is hands down our most recommended and popular Hybrid tire.
-The wet performance of this tire is better than its sister tire, the Toyo Open Country, while being more capable in the snow.
+The wet performance of this tire is better than its "sister", the Toyo Open Country, while being more capable in the snow.
 The tread pattern is packed tightly in the center to reduce noise while having large outer shoulder blocks to help with off-road performance.

 The Ridge Grappler in this size weighs 20 lbs and is offered in an E and F Load with a load index of 125, which is uncommon for a Hybrid tire.
-This makes the Ridge Grappler perfect for large truck applications!
+This makes the Ridge Grappler perfect for large pickup truck applications!